| | |

 [be_recipe_buttons]

-This is my foolproof version of Angle Food Cake Cupcakes that only takes 5 ingredients and you don't even need any eggs!
-Using a box mix takes little to no effort, just how I like things!
+This is my foolproof version of Angel Food Cake Cupcakes that only takes 5 ingredients, and you don't even need any eggs!
+Cut it down to 3 ingredients by using a can of whipped cream for the frosting instead!

 No ratings yet